Ludwig Pollak: Biography

+Legacy

 Ludwig Pollak's story forms the basis of the 2021 German novel, Pollaks Arm by Hans Von Trotha (English translation by Elizabeth Lauffer ISBN 978-1-954404-00-7).
 Pollak's genealogy (including his being a descendant of Rabbi Yehuda Löw (the "MAHARAL" of Prague) and family history forms the basis of a chapter of the non-fiction book The Wedding Photo (2018) by Dan A. Oren.